FIWARE/tutorials.NGSI-v2/docs/securing-access.md

 ### Client Credentials Grant - Running the Example

-It is possible to invoke the Client Credentials grant flow programmatically, by bringing up the page `http://localhost:3000/` and clicking on the Client Credentials Button
+It is possible to invoke the Client Credentials grant flow programmatically, by bringing up the page `http://localhost:3000/` and clicking on the Client Credentials Button.

 The response displays the details of the token.
 No User is involved.